 Unfortunately, the weeks of wet and cloudy weather has also caused a sense of procrastination.
 Rather than being out in the warmth of the winter sun, I’m instead just planning garden intentions.
 With a mass of overgrown perennials, rampant weeds and grass growing in the wrong place, plus many roses to prune, the wet weather is slowing progress There are tell-tale signs of new growth and the leaves are beginning to sprout, yet I’m apprehensive about a massive prune just yet until the last frost has gone.

 The advice of garden experts for our region is ‘prune after the last frost’, which I always think is odd given even the best of farmers cannot predict the weather.
-Nevertheless, contrary to advice, I’m starting just as soon as the sun comes out, to prune roses, cut back perennials and underplantings that are trying their best to choke the roses.
-The weather has also held up my Potager garden plans after several months of waiting for the garden surrounds, plinth and pots, all is now ready and waiting for the ground to the dry out enough to begin.
+Nevertheless, contrary to advise, I’m starting just as soon as the sun comes out, to prune roses, cut back perennials and underplantings that are trying their best to choke the roses.
+The weather has also held up my Potager garden plans after several months of waiting for the garden surrounds, plinth and pots, all is now ready and waiting for the ground to dry out enough to begin.

 Content by Di Baker 2021